-Anonymous asked: What is the best way to handle internet trolls?
+Anonymous said: What is the best way to handle internet trolls?
 I know I shouldn't let them get to me, but honestly: they do.

 Good question.
 I often like to think about the actual person behind the anonymous icon.
 I picture them sitting at their computer, typing out this horrible message they just sent me, and I imagine what their life must be like.
 What drives a person to send hatred to someone else like that?
 What is going on in their life?
 How horrible is their situation that they have to reach out and try to ruin someone else’s situation?

 By that point, I almost feel sorry for this person.
 It’s as if an ant just started cussing at me.
 I could squash you, but you’re just a little ant.
 So I’m going to let you go.

 What other people think and say about you has absolutely no bearing on your reality.
 If someone says you’re ugly, that doesn’t make it true.
 When someone says something hateful to you, they haven’t actually told you anything about who you are, but they have told you something about who they are.
 And now that you know that about them, you can react accordingly.
 But your reaction doesn’t have to be anger.
 Anger isn’t something we want to feel.
 So choose not to.
 Instead, react with dismissal.
 Realize that this is a person you don’t need to be concerned with, because really…they don’t matter.

 There are of course tools for removing these trolls from your life.
 Turning off anon messages, blocking certain users, etc. But even if the messages kept coming in, think about them the same way you think about ridiculous tabloid headlines you see at the supermarket.
 “Bat Boy Pregnant with Dolly Pardon’s Child.”
 A headline like that has about as much weight as any hateful message someone sends your way.

 When someone says something hateful to you, they haven’t actually told you anything about who you are, but they have told you something about who they are.